 Reduction of Wrinkles

 With age, the skin loses collagen, a protein that keeps the skin firm, and wrinkles may develop.
-There are many commercial preparations, such as Matrixyl anti-wrinkle products, that are designed to hydrate the skin and reduce the appearance of wrinkles, but some of these creams and lotions are very expensive.
+There are many commercial preparations that are designed to hydrate the skin and reduce the appearance of wrinkles, but some of these creams and lotions are very expensive.
 A popular home treatment to reduce wrinkles is an egg yolk mask.

 Egg Yolk Ingredients